 Article 4, paragraph 6

-Article 4(4) of the Environmental Information Directive addresses the issue of partial access.
+Article 4(4) of the Environmental Information Directive addresses partial access.

 Article 4, paragraph 7

-Article 4(5) of the Environmental Information Directive specifies the procedure to be followed in terms of time limits and other requirements regarding refusals.
+Article 4(5) of the Environmental Information Directive specifies time limits and requirements regarding refusals.

 Article 4, paragraph 8

 Article 5 of the Environmental Information Directive governs charges.
-Examination in situ must be free of charge; it is possible to charge a reasonable amount for supplying information in any other way.
+Examination in situ is free of charge; for supplying information in another way, a reasonable amount may be charged.
 Public authorities have to publish a schedule of charges and the circumstances in which they are required.

+The Court of Justice of the European Union (CJEU) further clarified the notion of charges pursuant to the Environmental Information Directive in its judgment of 6 October 2015 in Case C-71/14, East Sussex Council v Information Commissioner.
+A charge for supplying a particular type of environmental information must not include any part of the cost of maintaining a database used for that purpose by the public authority.

 VIII.
 Obstacles encountered in the implementation of Article 4

 Describe any obstacles encountered in the implementation of any of the paragraphs of Article 4.